Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 ### Settings
 This menu allows you to save and load various settings.
 The settings are stored on a separate save file on the memory card.
 The current settings included are as follows:
 * Which cheats are active
-* Cheats button combos
+* Cheats button combinations
 * Which displays are active
-* Displays button combos
+* Displays button combinations
 * Memory watches (See below)

 ### Memory